 Need to travel outside of New Zealand?

-For international travellers, you must typically return a negative pre-departure test result within 72 hours of your flight time.
-Please check directly with your airline on their requirements.
+Please check directly with your airline on their requirements if you need a pre-departure test for your destination.
 The timing and type of test required can differ depending on your destination and the airline.

 Travelling to Australia?

 The Australian Government no longer requires travellers to be vaccinated or to complete a pre-departure test to enter Australia.